coreybutler/site-tm/pages/Move Better.md

 The list of questions could go on and on.
 The point is, it’s really for everybody - whether you are a dancer, triathlete, or someone who has never been able to touch his or her toes.

 Part of what I offer in my [personal training sessions](http://www.tina-michelle.com) is a movement screen to help identify weaknesses, imbalances, asymmetries, and limitations.
-For a limited time, I am offering special pricing.
+For a limited time, I am offering a special.

 ---